willdeberry/stelligent-u/05-ec2/README.md

 - Query the stack's events using the AWS CLI.
 What happened to your original EC2 Windows instance?

+  > It was deleted since changing the AMI requires a new instance be created per the docs.
+  >
+  > `Requested update requires the creation of a new physical resource; hence creating one.`

 #### Lab 5.1.4: Teardown

 There is usually some delay between initiating an instance's termination